Boneato/boneato/plan.md

 ~

-**Page layout*** - will not be verifying any of these features.
+**Page layout*** - We will not be verifying any of these features.
 This is because the appearance of our webpage is not essential to the functionality of the application.

-**Navbar*** - manual integration testing.
+**Navbar*** - Manual integration testing.
 Passing the test means that all of these specifications are met.

-**Design guidelines*** - will not be verifying any of these features.
+**Design guidelines*** - We will not be verifying any of these features.
 This is because the colors and typography is not essential to the functionality of the application, and we have decided not to prioritize accessibility.

 **Repeated Components** - We will be conducting integration testing for each requirement.
 Tests will pass if the components involved behave according to the specification.

-**Log in process*** - unit test.
+**Log in process*** - Unit test.
 Will pass the test if user can successfully log in by following the process detailed below, and is indicated successful by displaying “Signed in as [user’s first name]” in place of the “Sign in” button.
 Will not pass if the error message displays, though this is still correct functionality.

-**Search process*** - unit testing, including a stress test which will include inputs of all types (varying lengths, varying characters, etc).
+**Search process*** - Unit testing, including a stress test which will include inputs of all types (varying lengths, varying characters, etc).
 Will pass the test if search output is in the expected order.

 **Suggest a new ingredient** - Unless noted otherwise, we will conduct integration tests for each requirement to verify that components behave according to the specification.
 Tests will pass if components involved behave according to the specification.
 * Suggesting a new ingredient to be added to the database is displayed in the form of a modal that displays on top of the search bar.